image/svg+xml

 “We are using AI to produce a bespoke product selection for stores, based on location and demographic, and from the work we have done to date, we have seen an improvement in the customer experience of the shopping trip and improving scores when it comes to customers being able to get what they want.”

-And with Mr Reliable at the helm, ensuring its customers get what they want is something Tesco has got very good at indeed.
+With Mr Reliable at the helm, ensuring that its customers get what they want is something at which Tesco has gotten very good, indeed.

 Read More: So, This Is Christmas – John Wilson On The Must-Have Christmas Wines